 On a smaller system the choice isn’t so clear.
 However, this is a 4 parts series on brewery heating methods.
-So, to give proper consideration to all heating methods and brewhouse set-ups it makes sense to draw conclusions in the final part.
+So, to give proper consideration to all heating methods and brewhouse set-ups, it makes sense to draw conclusions in the wrap-up article.

 Who Am I?

 Hello, my name is Neil, I’ a British brewer based in China.
 I first came to China in 2010.
 I’ve been lucky enough to have brew on a number of systems, in various parts of the world in my 25-year brewing career.

 I now assist people with their brewing projects, helping people in a number of ways from recipe formulation to sourcing brewing equipment.

 If you’ve an upcoming brewery project and would like some help, or simply want to talk with someone, then please feel free to email me